overklassniy/Easy-Wav2Lip/README.md

   - Information about the files used.
   - For local installations: whether you used EasyWav2Lip.cmd or manual installation, your operating system, GPU model, GPU driver version, Python version, and details about the files used.

-For general discussions about lip-syncing and related topics, join our [Discord server](https://discord.gg/FNZR9ETwKY).

 ---

 ## Best Practices